All About IBCs in St. Lucia

 - IBCs registered prior to 2019 will continue to benefit from the pre-amendment provisions of the Act until June 30, 2021.

-- IBCs which elected to pay tax at 1% will continue to file an annual tax return.
+- IBCs in St Lucia which elected to pay tax at 1% will continue to file an annual tax return.

 - All IBCs are required to file annual returns (Shareholders, Directors and Beneficial Owners) and unaudited financial statements but only with the Registered Agent.